jean-luc1203/voltronic-rs232-addon/smart-voltronic/README.md

 ## ☕ Support development

-Smart Voltronic is an open-source project developed in free time.
+Smart Voltronic is an open-source project developed during free time.

 If you find it useful you can support development and unlock Premium features: